Tamatoa VI

-Prince Ari'imate Teururai later known as King Tamatoa VI (1853 – 15 September 1905), was a member of a Tahitian royal family, the House of Teururai which reigned on the Tahitian island of Huahiné and Maia'o during the 19th century.
+Prince Ariimate Teururai, later known as King Tamatoa VI (7 June 1853 – 15 September 1905), was a member of a Tahitian royal family, the House of Teururai which reigned on the Tahitian island of Huahiné and Maia'o during the 19th century.

 He was installed as king of Ra'iatea and Taha'a in 1884, but was deposed in 1888.

 Biography

-Prince Ariimate Teururai was born at Huahine in 1853.
+Tamatoa VI was born as Ioata Ariimate Teururai a Teururai and died as Teururai Teuhe a Teururai.

 He was the last King of Ra'iatea and Taha'a.
-He was the second son of King Ari'imate of Huahine.
-His mother, Princess Maerehia Tehaapapa of Raiatea, was the only living child of King Tamatoa IV of Ra'iatea.
-She became Queen regnant of Huahine under the regnal name of Tehaʻapapa II after her husband was deposed in 1868.
+He was the second son of King Teururai, Ariimate of Huahine.
+His mother, Princess Tehaapapa Maerehia of Raiatea, was the only living child of King Tamatoa IV of Raiatea.
+She became Queen regnant of Huahine under the regnal name of Tehaʻapapa II in july 8th 1868 after her husband was deposed by the chiefs in the night of july 7th 1868.

 Heir to the Raiatea and Tahaa kingdom

-He was installed as king of Ra'iatea and Taha'a in 1884.
+He was installed as king of Raiatea and Tahaa in 1884.
 His coronation took place on January 22, 1885.
 He took the regnal name Tamatoa VI.

 His reign ended when the French annexed the two islands of Ra'iatea and Taha'a on March 16, 1888.

-After his abdication, he returned to his natal island where he was later proclaimed chief of Tefarerii in Huahine island on 1895, the same year that his niece Queen Tehaʻapapa III was deposed.
+After his abdication, he returned to his natal island where he was later proclaimed chief of the district of Tefareriʻi in the name of Ioata, the same year that his niece Queen Tehaʻapapa III abdicated.

 Marriage and children

-He married Tetua-nui Ha'amarurai a Tati (daughter of Tamatoa Atiti-Oroi, of the Tati family of Papara) and had three sons and three daughters:
+He married Tetuanuimarama a Atitioroi (daughter of Atitioroi a Ori, of the Tati family of Papara) and had three sons and three daughters: